Richard Dyer-Bennet

-Biography
+Early life

-He was born on 6 October 1913 in Leicester, England, to Richard Stewart Dyer-Bennet (1886–1983) and Miriam Wolcott Clapp.

-Dyer-Bennet studied voice with Gertrude Wheeler Beckman and Sven Scholander.
+He was born on 6 October 1913 in Leicester, England, as the eldest son of Miriam Wolcott Clapp and Richard Stewart Dyer-Bennet (1886–1983), a Major in the Leicester Regiment who was wounded twice while fighting in World War I. His paternal grandfather was Frederick Stewart Hotham Dyer-Bennet (a grandson of Sir Thomas Swinnerton Dyer, 9th Baronet).
+Dyer-Bennet grew up in Germany, Canada and California.
+He studied voice with Gertrude Wheeler Beckman and Sven Scholander.

+The meeting with Scholander had a profound effect on Dyer-Bennet, who later recalled:

+"He looked straight at me and spun tale after tale as though singing out of his own life.
+He sang of soldiers, sailors, young lovers; he sang dialogues between mother and daughter, altercations between birds and animals, descriptions of mountain and countryside.
+A pageant of the ages seemed to pass before my eyes, and it was all evoked by the husky voice of this old man and by his simple but exactly appropriate accompaniments on the lute."

+Career

 His first album released included the song, The Lonesome Valley, used for many years to sign off the Midnight Special on WFMT each Saturday night.
 A favorite interview of Studs Terkel.

 He had a stroke in 1972 paralyzing his left side and he stopped giving concerts.

-He was heir presumptive of the Dyer baronets from 1983 until his death.

-He died on 14 December 1991 at his home in Monterey, Massachusetts.

 Legacy

 During his peak performance years, he gave 50 concerts a year.
-He recorded extensively for many labels, and eventually founded his own, Dyer-Bennet Records, and recorded in his own living room.
+He recorded extensively for many labels, and eventually founded his own, Dyer-Bennet Records, recording in his own living room.
 The albums he recorded on his own label have been re-released on CD by Smithsonian Folkways.
 The CD Richard Dyer-Bennet 1 includes a biographical essay written by Dyer-Bennet's daughter, Bonnie, which highlights his progressive politics and his battle with a debilitating stroke in later life (he taught himself to play harp one-handed so that he could continue to perform and teach).
 A biography – Richard Dyer-Bennet: The Last Minstrel – by Paul O Jenkins was published in December 2009 by the University Press of Mississippi.
 The book chronicles Dyer-Bennet's eventful life and includes a foreword by his daughter.

+Personal life

+In 1936, Dyer-Bennet married Elizabeth Hoar Pepper.
+They divorced in 1941.
+He married Melvene Ipcar in 1942, they had two daughters Brooke and Bonnie.

+He was heir presumptive of the Dyer baronets from 1983 until his death.
+He died of cancer on 14 December 1991 at his home in Monterey, Massachusetts.